ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/website_sections.md

 When content grows, the need to categorize grows.
 The theme makes it possible to categorize in the [sidebar](navigation_structures#sidebar), but also to list pages in a nice way that belong to the same section.

 A section is simple a collection of pages of the same `type`, see [page mechanics](page_mechanics).
-Adding the pages you want to list in an overview, can be simply done by tagging them with a type (in the example `type: example_pages`) in the metadata and listing that type using the snippets below.
+Adding the pages you want to list in an overview, can be simply done by tagging them with a type (in the example `type: Example_pages`) in the [page metadata](page_mechanics) and listing that type using the snippets below.
+Be aware that the type attribute is case sensitive and spaces should get replaced with an underscore "_".

 ## Section tiles with information
 ```
 {% raw %}
-{% include section-navigation-tiles.html type="example_pages" affiliations=true search=true except="index.md" %}
+{% include section-navigation-tiles.html type="Example_pages" affiliations=true search=true except="index.md" %}
 {% endraw %}
 ```

 Becomes:

-{% include section-navigation-tiles.html type="example_pages" affiliations=true search=true except="index.md" %}
+{% include section-navigation-tiles.html type="Example_pages" affiliations=true search=true except="index.md" %}

 ### Parameters